johnnyy-f/backtesting-project/README.md

 # Backtesting Project: RSI Trading Strategy

-In my spare time I play around with trading algos seeing whether profit can be made.
-I usually do a rough backtest looking at singals from historical data and seeing profit over a time period depending on timeframe and instrument used.
-I recently came across BackTrader backtesting library and wanted to test its ease of use and how well it would work in understanding profitability of a strategy.
+The following project was conducted in order to test BackTrader library.
+Prior to this previous algo trading strategies would wrk ona rough backtest investigating profitt/loss from singals using historical data.
+Having recently come across the BackTrader backtesting library, I was interested in implementing using the framework to test ease of use and accuracy.
 This project implements a backtesting framework for analysing the performance of a simple multi-order RSI-based mean reversion trading strategy.
 Selling at overbought levels (70) and buying at oversold (30)

 ## ⚙️ Installation